PacificBiosciences/trgt/README.md

   - Parameters appropriate for targeted sequencing can now be set with `--preset targeted` option
   - Waterfall plots no longer panic when there are no reads in a locus
   - Algorithmic changes to `--genotyper cluster` allow fewer reads to be assigned to an allele; this may result in minor changes to consensus sequence and read assignment
+- 1.4.1
+  - Bug fix: corrected the type of the rq tag in BAM output

 ### DISCLAIMER